DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 ### 8. What tools do you use to measure web performance?

 There are various tools to measure web performance.
 For example: Google PageSpeed Insights, GTmetrix, Pingdom, WebPageTest, and Lighthouse.
 These tools analyze website speed, performance, and provide recommendations for improvement.

+### 9. How do you optimize images for the web?

+- Reducing the file size without compromising the quality.
+This can be achieved by using compression tools such as Adobe Photoshop, Squoosh, or TinyPNG.
+- Adjusting image dimensions to the required size.
+- Removing unnecessary metadata to reduce the file size.
+- Choosing the appropriate image format such as JPEG, PNG, or WebP.
+- Using responsive images and lazy loading can further optimize web performance.